Music Composition, History, and Theory

 • gained a working knowledge of the history of Western Art Music,

-• some exposure to music of several other music cultures,
+• acquired some exposure to music of several other music cultures,

-• acquired information literacy skills that will allow them to conduct further research in music history,
+• developed information literacy skills that will allow them to conduct further research in music history,

 • improved their ability to read and critique academic writings and